Middleton St George

-Middleton St George is a large village and civil parish in the borough of Darlington and the ceremonial county of County Durham, England.
+Middleton St George is a large village and civil parish in the borough of Darlington and the ceremonial county of County Durham, in the north east of England.
 It is situated approximately 3.5 mi east of Darlington.

 Demographics

 According to the 2011 UK Census the population was 3,779, including Middleton One Row, Low Middleton and Oak Tree.
 It has grown rapidly since the mid-1990s, becoming a commuter area for Darlington.
 The population of the Darlington ward in question again taken at the 2011 Census was 4,650.
+The total population of Darlington was 112,489 in 2024.

 History

 In 1870-72 John Marius Wilson's Imperial Gazetteer of England and Wales described Middleton St. George.

 Governance

 Since the 2023 review of Westminster constituencies, Middleton St George has been within the Stockton West parliamentary constituency.
 The current Member of Parliament is Matt Vickers.